 Remineralization is the repair process.
 Imagine it as re-hardening teeth that have become softened by those acids.
 Your body works to repair the enamel on the tooth surface and prevents mineral loss.

 The hydroxyapatite in toothpaste is a synthetic form of the same substance.

-Using hydroxyapatite toothpaste has several advantages:
+Hydroxyapatite toothpaste has several advantages:

 Like with any toothpaste, hydroxyapatite toothpaste allows you to physically sweep away the residue of food and bacteria lingering in your mouth.

 Plus, the toothpaste helps fill in those small cracks or fissures that occur in your teeth during tooth demineralization, so the bacteria cannot move down into your teeth.

-One of the biggest cons of fluoride toothpastes is that fluoride, in high doses, is a neurotoxicant.
+One of the biggest cons of fluoride toothpaste is that fluoride, in high doses, is a neurotoxicant.
 This means it is a toxin that affects the brain.
 Fluoride is also a controversial topic for many people.

 One of the benefits of using hydroxyapatite toothpaste is an increased whitening effect.

 While HAp does not adjust the polishing activity of the toothpaste, it incorporates a whitening element not otherwise found in standard toothpaste.6